ndipenoch/ThompsonsConstruction/README.md

 The scroll bar will appear once the text have gone pass the height of the text area.
 Also, you can print the output to a file upon clicking the "SAVE" button.
 This file is found in the project folder and is call Output.txt.

+At the bottom just after the the text area are three buttons:
+- "CLEAR" to clear the output text area.
+- "SAVE"  to save or write your output to a file.
+- "EXIT" to exit the application gracefully.